Wholesale: Products & Services

 2. Badges will be sent to the requester without access programming.

-3. Requests for badge activation must be sent to the above email address 24 hours in advance; however, in urgent situations, the request may be made over the phone (CACC on-call via the WEC: 1-800-201-7033).
+3. Requests for badge activation must be sent to the above email address 24 hours in advance; however, in urgent situations, the request may be made over the phone (ACC on-call via the WEC: 1-800-201-7033).
 A follow-up email is required.
 The following information must be communicated: badge #, name of individual who will be using the badge, contractor company name, CLEC name, location of access/CLLI code, date, and duration of access.
 The badge will be activated for the specified time period only.

 5. Failure to comply with the temporary badge process will result in deactivation (no activation) of the temporary badge/badges.